bradutegaard/Swipe/README.md

 # SwipeBusinessCards
-This is a prototype for an app that allows for digital creation and sharing of business cards.
+This is a prototype for an app that allows for quickly creating and sharing digital business cards.